-This is why your wired internet connection is slower than your wireless one.
+This is how to fix your wired Internet connection that is slower than wireless.

 Let’s get started!

 Wired Internet Connection Slower Than Wireless

 Our Internet connection is something we can’t do without.
 Whether we use it for work or entertainment, we need it daily.
 It’s an important part of our lives.

 It just so happens that sometimes we experience a problem with the connection.
 It can be a slow Internet connection issue, a weak Wi-Fi signal, or something wrong with the modem.

 When we opted for our ISP (Internet Service Provider), we didn’t think these things would happen.
 Finding a great package with good internet service is difficult.
 Most ISPs promise their services are the best in the market.

 And, even if we do get the best and most expensive service on the market, there’s no promise that there won’t be any issues with the connection.

 We know that a wireless connection can be unstable for many reasons.
 A wired connection, on the other hand, should typically be much more stable and faster.